 Glendale Hit-and-Run Accident Lawyers

 Unlike some other states, California is a “fault” state – the at-fault driver’s insurance is responsible for compensating the victim for damages.
 When the at-fault driver has not stopped and rendered aid as is required by law, your options are limited to seeking compensation through your own insurance.
-Our experienced Los Angeles auto accident attorneys at Aghabegian & Associates are very familiar with how insurance companies work – and we know how put legal pressure on insurance companies in hit-and-run injury cases.
+Our experienced Los Angeles auto accident attorneys at Aghabegian & Associates, PC, are very familiar with how insurance companies work – and we know how put legal pressure on insurance companies in hit-and-run injury cases.

 - Undocumented, fear of deportation